Lloyd Garmadon

 Lloyd Montgomery Garmadon is a fictional character in the animated television series Ninjago (previously known as Ninjago: Masters of Spinjitzu) and its sequel series Ninjago: Dragons Rising, produced by The Lego Group.
 He was created by the original Ninjago screenwriters, Dan and Kevin Hageman, and first appeared in the first season of Ninjago, titled Rise of the Snakes, released in December 2011.
 A different incarnation of Lloyd also served as the main protagonist of The Lego Ninjago Movie, released in September 2017.
 Jillian Michaels voiced Lloyd in the first seven seasons of the television series before being replaced by Sam Vincent from the eighth season onward.
 Dave Franco voiced the character in the film.

 In the series, Lloyd develops from a young boy aspiring to become a powerful villain like his father, Lord Garmadon, to his main role as the legendary Green Ninja, a prophesied hero within the lore of the series, who is destined to protect the land of Ninjago from the forces of evil.
-He is also the Elemental Master of Energy, which gives him a range of elemental powers, such as shooting green energy beams at enemies and passively shielding his body.
+He is also the Elemental Master of Life, which gives him a range of elemental powers, such as shooting green energy beams at enemies and passively shielding his body.

 Lloyd is portrayed as the strongest member and eventual leader of a team of six teenage ninja, which is formed in the pilot episodes of Ninjago.
 The original team consists of just four members, and Lloyd joins their team in the first season.
 In both the series and film, the storyline repeatedly places him in opposition to Lord Garmadon, his father and prophesied enemy.
 Although many other villains appear in the series, this complicated relationship between father and son is an overarching storyline in the show's portrayal of the battle between good and evil.

 From its launch, the Ninjago series achieved continued popularity amongst its target audience, with Lloyd being a consistently popular character.
 He is depicted in numerous short films, children's books, graphic novels and other media, and has also been repeatedly released in Lego minifigure form as part of the Lego Ninjago sets that coincide with each Ninjago season.